SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 Finally, we address the numerical instability and speed bottlenecks of AGP by replacing the full covariance matrix with its diagonal approximation, eliminating the need for Cholesky decomposition during training.
-This leads to significantly faster and more stable training and inference, without sacrificing predictive performance.

-Overall, introducing feature scaling in the variational mean, diagonal covariance approximation, and relaxed attention normalization lead to improved bag-level performance, faster convergence and more focused instance-level attention.
+This leads to much faster and more stable training and inference, without sacrificing predictive performance.
+Comprehensive training and inference time comparisons against all baselines are provided in supplementary Table~6.
+To further underscore the stability gains of our modifications, we compute the Lipschitz constant as a surrogate of stability of each variant $L(f)\;\le\;\prod_{\ell=1}^{L}\,\sigma_{\max}(W_\ell)\, \prod_{\ell=1}^{L-1} L_{\sigma_\ell}$, where $\sigma_{max}$ denotes the largest singular value, and $L_{\sigma_l}$ the Lipschitz value of activation functions, obtaining $L_{\mathrm{AGP}}=105.5_{25.9}$ vs. $L_{\mathrm{SGPMIL}}=38.1_{9.1}$, a major reduction in input sensitivity, underscoring the significance of our contributions.
+Overall, introducing feature scaling in the variational mean, diagonal covariance approximation, and relaxed attention normalization leads to improved bag-level performance, faster convergence, and more focused instance-level attention.